gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

  * oe_verify_attestation_evidence
  *
  * Verifies the attestation evidence and returns well known and custom claims.
+ * This is available in the enclave and host.
  *
  * @param[in] evidence_buffer The evidence buffer.
  * @param[in] evidence_buffer_size The size of evidence_buffer in bytes.